Happyr/developer.happyr.com/_posts/2019-02-25-symfony-state-machines-and-domain-driven-design.md

 with the workflow component is that you are defining the workflow's configuration in a Yaml file.
 See example from [Symfony documentation](https://symfony.com/doc/current/workflow/usage.html#creating-a-workflow).

-There is a way you can work around this though with some help of [service factories](https://symfony.com/doc/current/service_container/factories.html).
+There is a way you can work around this though with some help from [service factories](https://symfony.com/doc/current/service_container/factories.html).

-Here is your model.
+Here is an example of a model.
 It is a blog post that could have a few different states:
 "draft", "published" and "trashed".
 I've created a static method on my model that will return a WorkflowDefinition.